 Breaking with the traditional model of a contemporary arts festival, which favours new and different themes for each iteration, The Big Anxiety fosters ‘slow build’, integrated programming, themes that continue to evolve from one festival to another, and continuity of research and practice, maintaining relationships with artists and communities over time.

-The Big Reach in Queensland in 2021 will be followed by events in Melbourne and regional Victoria to be announced in 2022.
+The Big Reach in Queensland, now in 2022, will be followed by events in Melbourne and regional Victoria to be announced in 2022.